- What you'll learn

 - Improves brand reputation.

-Giving people a little reward for filling out your survey can really help get more answers.
+Giving people a small reward for filling out your survey can really help you get more answers.

-The reward could be something like a slight discount, a chance to win something, or unique content just for them.
+The reward could be a small discount, a chance to win something, or content made just for them.

 "⅓ of all respondents cite a desire to earn rewards or prizes as their primary reason for participating"

-It's essential to choose a reward that the people you're asking will really like.
-This way, they'll feel more excited about participating in your survey.
+Pick a reward that the people you're asking will actually want.
+That way, they'll feel more excited about taking part.

 How To Increase Survey Response Rates?
 FAQ